-- 2017 global settlement over long running bribery of officials included \$170 million to US authorities, £497 million to the UK's Serious Fraud Office for bribery related to dealings in Russia and China among others. - A \$26 million settlement with Brazil. - In 2012 and 2015 it was subject to multiple fraud cases offering to return £18 million to the Indian government over bribery. - In 2017 UK's SFO determined the company had bribed Thai officials to secure orders. - Rolls-Royce supplied Saudi Arabi with engines for their military aircraft used for indiscriminate bombing in Yemen.
+- 2017 global settlement over long running bribery of officials included \$170 million to US authorities, £497 million to the UK's Serious Fraud Office for bribery related to dealings in Russia and China among others.23 - A \$26 million settlement with Brazil. - In 2012 and 2015 it was subject to multiple fraud cases offering to return £18 million to the Indian government over bribery. - In 2017 UK's SFO determined the company had bribed Thai officials to secure orders. - Rolls-Royce supplied Saudi Arabi with engines for their military aircraft used for indiscriminate bombing in Yemen. - Implicated in same bribery investigation as BAE, by Indian Central Bureau of Investigation.